Necrolesian/morrowind-mod-list/list.md

 ## [Touched Up Ringmail](https://www.nexusmods.com/morrowind/mods/47266)

-This is part of "Ellie's Mystic Minimods," and you might have already picked up this file earlier.
+This is part of "Elodie's Mystic Minimods," and you might have already picked up this file earlier.

 Darknut's Armor Textures skips over the Nordic Ringmail Cuirass.
 This small mod addresses that oversight.
 This version is somewhat darker than the Intelligent Textures version.
 I like it.